unf6/i/recovery.md

 title: "Account Recovery"
 ---

-* Have recently logged into a page, and it didn't work or sent you to a different page?
+* Have you recently logged into a page, and it didn't work or sent you to a different page?

 * Have messages been sent from your account that you don't recognise?